krzysz28tof/readmeFiles/linux.md

 In **/usr/sbin** binaries are stored which need *superuser (root)* privilages.

 In **/usr/local** files are stored, which aren't managed by the system packages.

+### IOS USB multiplexing
+**usbmuxd** is a library and a deamon that keeps trying to connect to IOS devices.

+sudo systemctl stop usbmuxd.service

+but it gets triggered by other services

+sudo systemctl list-dependencies usbmuxd.service

+instead, try:
+usbmuxd -n
+(equivalent to --disable-hotplug)

+this prevents from discovering devices automatically